Linear Kelvin Wave Predictions in the $z\to 0$ Limit: Partitioned evaluation method for wavelike kernels

 In general, the $W_b$ quadrature requires approximately twice as many phase and kernel evaluations as $W$, and Bessel function evaluations are $O(10)$ times as expensive as simple trigonometric functions.
-However, the computational cost is still $10^4$--$10^5$ faster than direct quadrature on $z=0$ with relative errors less than $10^{-6}$, Table~\ref{tab:wavelike}.
+However, the computational cost is still more than $10^4$--$10^5$ times faster than direct quadrature on $z=0$ with relative errors less than $10^{-6}$, Table~\ref{tab:wavelike}.